 The Drug-Free Schools and Communities Act Amendments of 1989 and the Drug-Free Workplace Act of 1988 require all schools and institutions of higher education to adopt and implement a program to prevent the illicit use of drugs and the abuse of alcohol by students and employees.

 The below statement, which is part of Touro University Nevada’s program adopted to comply with these Acts, is being provided to you as required by law.
-If you have any questions regarding this statement or wish to receive further information on the university’s Drug-Free Schools and Communities Act and Drug-Free Workplace Act program, you are encouraged to contact Dr. Philip Tompkins, Dean of Students, or Mr. Robert Bailey, Director of Human Resources.
+If you have any questions regarding this statement or wish to receive further information on the university’s Drug-Free Schools and Communities Act and Drug-Free Workplace Act program, you are encouraged to contact Dr. Philip Tompkins, Dean, Division of Student Affairs or Ms. Tammy Plutz, Director of Human Resources.

 Touro University Nevada (TUN) is committed to proving a safe, healthy learning community for all its students.
 TUN supports and endorses the Federal Drug-Free Workplace Act of 1988 (41 USC § 701 et seq.) and the Drug-Free Schools and Communities Act amendments of 1989 (20 USC § 1145(g).
 Pursuant to these Acts, the unlawful manufacture, distribution, dispensation, possession or use of a controlled substance or abuse of alcohol (as defined in these Acts) by a university employee or student on university property or as part of any university activities is prohibited.